-- upgrading your cases from previous version - the cases from the previous software versions have been migrated to the 1.5 version.
-They are in read-only format: read the steps required to upgrade them and make them editable in the UPGRADE A CASE FROM PREVIOUS VERSIONS TO 1.5 section - refreshing the background required for using this software - the software has been completely restyled; take a look at the PATIENT AND CASE MANAGEMENT section to understand how the new icons can aid the use of the software - having an overview of the main differences and novelties introduced by this release - o look at the CASE PLANNING section to understand how the case planning flow has been streamlined, potential impingement warning system has been added, and how the prescription has been reviewed to include the strut direction change information - understanding how the software can support the clinical activity
+- upgrading your cases from previous version - the cases from the previous software versions have been migrated to the new version.
+They are in read-only format: read the steps required to upgrade them and make them editable in the UPGRADE A CASE FROM PREVIOUS VERSIONS TO section - refreshing the background required for using this software - o take a look at the PATIENT AND CASE MANAGEMENT section to understand how the icons can aid the use of the software - understanding how the software can support the clinical activity

-Examine the NOMENCLATURE and CASE PLANNING sections to understand the flow and the new graphics for managing deformity/trauma treatment with the addition of the foot section.
+Examine the NOMENCLATURE and CASE PLANNING sections to understand the flow and the new graphics for managing deformity/trauma treatment with the addition of the foot like sticks option.

-The following flow chart provides a sequential overview of the process for case management with TL-HEX software see OBTAINING ACCESS AND INFORMATION see GETTING STARTED...
-HOW TO LOG IN
+The following flow chart provides a sequential overview of the process for case management with TL-HEX software (with or without HEX-ray module)